Friday, June 28, 2019

 When I Walk

-When I walk I see the wild lizard camouflaging between the dry leaves.
+When I walk, I see the wild lizard camouflaging among the dry leaves.

-When I walk I connect to the tree by touching the bark.
+When I walk,k I connect to the tree by touching the bark.

 Sometimes I pause to count the number of rings on the trunk.